qutheory/cloud-documentation/docs/custom-domain/certificate-manager.md

 vapor cloud create domain
 ```

-Read more about custom domains [here](./custom-domain.md)
+Read more about custom domains [here](./add-domain.md)

 !!! info
-    At the moment, after adding the domain, you need to redeploy your application, for our systems to recongnize it.
+    At the moment, after adding the domain, you need to redeploy your application, for our systems to recognize it.

 ## Step 2 - Add DNS record